forksbot/aioli/README.md

 - Event loop driven; code must be [asynchronous](https://docs.python.org/3/library/asyncio.html)

-Package Index
---

-The [https://pkgs.aioli.dev](https://pkgs.aioli.dev) website shows useful info about verified packages; Trust status, install instructions, author and license data, as well as links to source code and more.

 Documentation
 ---

 The documentation is available at [https://docs.aioli.dev](https://docs.aioli.dev).

+Package Index
+--

+Shortly, the [https://pkgs.aioli.dev](https://pkgs.aioli.dev) will show useful info about verified packages; Trust status, install instructions, author and license data, as well as links to source code and more.

 Examples